Home | Song By Song | Photos | Composer Bio | Lyrics

 NEW WORLD WAKING came together in my mind on the day I was selected by pop star George Michael (and his partner, art gallery owner Kenny Goss) to play John Lennon's IMAGINE Piano in the front yard of a house in Olympia, Washington as part of a photographic project.
 The piano was being taken to places where acts of violence occurred, such as Ford's Theatre, Dallas, Memphis, Oklahoma City and the kitchen of Alec and Gabi Clayton, where their son, Bill, had taken his life after a gay bashing.

 I knew this family, the Claytons, and I had written a song about Bill and the aftermath of his suicide in a song called, "Will It Always Be Like This?"
-(Now the opening number of Pantheon).

 The first songs for NEW WORLD WAKING came from a stack of lyrics given to me a few years earlier by my friend, Rev. Peter J. Carman, the pastor of the "welcoming and affirming" Lakewood Ave.
 Baptist church in Rochester, New York.

 Peter had taken a bunch of standard "high church" hymns and written all new lyrics, using the music as a framework.
 I saw the names of the songs he based them on, but I had never heard them, having been raised with a more rural Southern canon.
 But I liked what I saw and requested permission to write new music based on the southern gospel quartet sounds I grew up with.
-I also restructured them with choruses, which they were missing, and made it rock a little, but keepig it simple enough that it could become a type of community sing.
+I also restructured them with choruses, which they were missing, and made it rock a little, but keeping them simple enough that we could become a type of community sing.

 Then, New Year's Eve, 2004.